Skip to main content

 PDF export of your workbook

-Installable on your phone as a native app
+Installable on your phone

 No ads.
 No upsells.
-No gamification noise.
+No noise.

 Free.
 Permanently.

-Not a trial.
-Not freemium.
-Free because we believe this should exist for everyone.
+Free because this should exist for everyone.

-I’ve done therapy, journaling, vision boards — none of it stuck.
+I’ve done therapy, journaling, vision boards.
+None of it stuck.
 This was the first time I actually finished something and felt like I had a plan I believed in.

 Marcus